The First Point

 Eena

 smiled.
-She appreciated how Ian showed
+She appreciated how Ian showed sympathy for Naga’s plight, even without

-circumstances.
-That was one thing she
+fully understanding the circumstances.
+That was one thing she admired about

-is where they sent you for a time out?”
+this is where they sent you for a time out?”
+Ian released a long, discourageable

-Ian released a long, discourageable sigh.
-He looked out at the violet lights gleaming
+sigh.
+He looked out at the violet lights gleaming every so often on the

-I’d rather be grounded.”
+horizon.
+“I think I’d rather be grounded.”

 “Are

 you sure about that?”
 Eena asked.
+“Confined to Wanyaka Cave with those two

-“Confined to Wanyaka Cave with those two ghostly women for who knows how
+ghostly women for who knows how long?”

 “You’re

-I would rather freeze to death.”
+right,” Ian said, reconsidering.
+“Maybe I would rather freeze to death.”

 Eena

 laughed at his quick change of heart.
+“You mean you don’t want to be coddled

-“You mean you don’t want to be coddled and adored for all eternity by
+and adored for all eternity by two ageless females?”

 When

 Ian twisted up his face in disgust, Eena laughed even harder.
-Ian’s green eyes softened and he tenderly
+Ian’s green eyes

-squeezed the hand that kept him warm.
+softened and he tenderly squeezed the hand that kept him warm.

 “I’m

 so relieved you’re okay.
-You have no
+You have no idea how worried I was.”

 “You

 should worry a little more for yourself, Ian.
+Angelle would have killed me had

-Angelle would have killed me had I lost you.”
+I lost you.”

 “Yes,

 and Derian would have killed me had I not found you.”
-After a quick glance at their surroundings he
+After a quick glance at

-added, “He may still have my head if I don’t find a way to get you out of here
+their surroundings he added, “He may still have my head if I don’t find a way

-and back home.”
+to get you out of here and back home.”

 “Always